Diana Dors: Charm School

-At the age of 15, Dors signed a contract with the J. Arthur Rank Organisation, and joined J. Arthur Rank's "Charm School" for young actors, subsequently appearing in many of their films.
-The Charm School had been established by producer Sydney Box who Rank appointed head of production at Gainsborough Studios, one of the companies under the Rank umbrella.
-(Other students of the school who went on to become famous included Petula Clark, Claire Bloom and Christopher Lee.)
-Dors disliked the Charm School but received more publicity than other students at the time in part because of her willingness to be photographed in glamour shots and attending premieres.
+At the age of 15, Dors signed a contract with the Rank Organisation, and joined J. Arthur Rank's "Charm School" for young actors, subsequently appearing in many of their films.
+The Charm School had been established by producer Sydney Box, whom Rank appointed head of production at Gainsborough Studios, one of the companies under the Rank umbrella.
+(Other students of the school who went on to become famous included Petula Clark, Claire Bloom, and Christopher Lee.)
+Dors disliked the Charm School, but received more publicity than other students at the time in part because of her willingness to be photographed in glamour shots and attending premieres.
 An August 1947 article said her nickname was "The Body".

-Her first film under contract to Rank was Streets Paved with Water where she was the fourth lead; filming started in July 1947 but was cancelled after a month.
+Her first film under contract to Rank was Streets Paved with Water, where she was the fourth lead; filming started in July 1947, but was cancelled after a month.
 She had a small role as a maid in Gainsborough's The Calendar (1948), and a good part in Good-Time Girl (1948), as a troubled teen being warned at the beginning and end of the film.
 She then played the role of Charlotte in Rank's adaptation of Oliver Twist (1948), directed by David Lean.

 Dors had a bigger part in a B film, Penny and the Pownall Case (1948), a 50-minute movie for Highbury Productions.
 This was her first significant role, the second female lead after Peggy Evans.
-Bob Monkhouse wrote in his memoirs that when he saw the film in the cinema he thought it was "really bad" but was impressed by Dors.
+Bob Monkhouse wrote in his memoirs that, when he saw the film in the cinema, he thought it was "really bad" but was impressed by Dors.
 "It was her energy that at first attracted me", he wrote.
 "Her acting was raw but promising and her vitality made me remember her afterwards as if her part of the screen had been in colour."